georgescutelnicu/Wanderlust/README.md

 ---
 ## Credits

-- **Data:** The ratings for each city were gathered from earthroulette.com, a valuable resource for travel information.
+- **Data:** The ratings for cities were gathered from [earthroulette](https://earthroulette.com), a valuable resource for travel information.
 - **Theme:** One page layout found on templatemo and modified by me to fit this project.
 - **Photos:** All the pictures were gathered from Unsplash.

+## License

+This project is licensed under the MIT License.

 <br>

 *Join Wanderlust and be part of the journey!*